Frameline 40 by Mucho, United States25 May,2016

 Opinion by Richard Baird.

 Frameline is a San Francisco-based nonprofit arts organisation and LGBTQ film festival that intends to change the world through the power of gay cinema, and to connect filmmakers with audiences locally and internationally.
 Graphic design studio Mucho worked with Frameline on its brand identity and campaign for its 40th LGBTQ film festival, delivering a system based around a framing device, a bright and diverse colour palette and contemporary sans-serif typography.
-This links membership cards, stationery and business cards, as well as campaign material such as invitations and posters.
+This links membership cards, stationery, business cards and tote bags, as well as campaign material such as invitations and posters.
 This post was updated June 2017 with images of Framline 41 campaign material, also designed by Mucho.

 Mucho’s work for Frameline is a mix of good observation and happenstance (in the right angles of the initials), and rationalisation (in the description of the backwards L as being queer).
 Although the framing device is far from original, both conceptually and aesthetically, it is, however, universal and relevant, and finds a comfortable meeting point between an expression of inclusivity and filmmaking whilst remaining simple.